 - how to use R, the popular data science programming language.

-Study with us anywhere, online, with experts from our Centre for Health Data Science, the NHS and industry.
+Study anywhere with experts from the Centre for Health Data Science, the NHS and industry.
 And set your own study hours on this course that fits around full-time work.

-Who is this online health data science course for?
+Who can join this online health data science course?

 This course is ideal if you have: